rancher/docs/content/rancher/v2.x/en/tasks/clusters/import-cluster/_index.md

 weight: 3400
 ---

-### Requirements

-To be able to import the cluster, you must have the cluster-admin priviledge to run kubectl command.
-For GKE it doesn't give full priviledge by default.
-You can grant your user full priviledge access by running `kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user [USER_ACCOUNT]`.
+You can import an existing Kubernetes cluster and then manage it using Rancher.

+>**Prerequisites:**
+>
+>- If your existing Kubernetes cluster already has a `cluster-admin` role, you must the `cluster-admin` privilege to import this cluster into Rancher.
+In order to apply the privilege, you need to run `kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user [USER_ACCOUNT]` before running the `kubectl` command to import the cluster.
+>- By default, GKE users are not provided this privilege.
 To learn more about GKE RBAC, please click [here](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

-You can import an existing Kubernetes cluster and then manage it using Rancher.

 1. From the **Clusters** page, click **Add Cluster**.